ruizdurazo/ruizdurazo/notes/on-the-most-profound-moment-in-gaming-history/index.md

 These low-resolution assumptions exacerbate tensions between political parties and can potentially lead to violent conflict.
 Most people will avoid these difficult conversations to preserve order, but if you ignore them long enough, political positions become cemented, and people will kill each other before they admit that they’re wrong about something.

-The AI then present a future where human bias corrupts the flow of information.
+The AIs then present a future where human bias corrupts the flow of information.

 > Col. R. Campbell (AI):<br>**The untested truths spun by different interests continue to churn and accumulate in the sandbox of political correctness and value systems.**
 > Rose (AI):<br>**Everyone withdraws into their own small gated community, afraid of a larger forum.
 They stay inside their little ponds, leaking whatever “truth” suits them into the growing cesspool of society at large.**